-Insolvency and bankruptcy laws are generally in the federal domain.
+Insolvency and bankruptcy laws in Canada are generally of the federal domain.
 Provincial and regional laws are used to implement and interpret issues falling within this domain.
-There is no single law or statute governing corporate, commercial, or institutional restructuring, bankruptcy or insolvency.
+There is no single law or statute governing corporate, commercial, or institutional restructuring, bankruptcy or insolvency issues.
 Insolvency professionals with standing in insolvency proceedings in Canadian courts are usually either licensed lawyers or accounting professionals, with appropriate accreditation.

 multiple applicable Canadian There are insolvency and restructuring statutes, listed below.
-The first two (BIA and CCAA are collectively called the "Acts") comprise the main statutory framework for individual and corporate insolvencies, restructuring, and bankruptcies in Canada.
-Stays of proceedings are implemented to allow re-organisations, restructuring, or liquidations to occur in the best interests of stakeholders in an orderly fashion.
-The Acts are regulated by the federally regulated Office of the Superintendent of Bankruptcy, to whom provincial Official Receivers submit their report.
+The Bankruptcy and Insolvency Act, R.S.C.
+1985, c.
+B-3 (the "BIA") and the Companies' Creditors Arrangement Act, R.S.C.
+1985, c.
+C-36 (the "CCAA"), collectively called the "Acts") comprise the "main" statutory framework for corporate individual and insolvencies, restructuring, and bankruptcies in Canada.
+Stays of proceedings are implemented to allow for reorganisations, restructurings, or liquidations to occur in the best interests of stakeholders and in an orderly fashion.
+Proceedings under the BIA and CCAA are monitored and regulated by the federally regulated Office of the Superintendent of Bankruptcy, to whom provincial Official Receivers submit their reports.